-C ir SINGAPORE Intellectual property rights may be transferred from the insurtech start-up to the insurance company through an assignment agreement or licensing agreement.
+SINGAPORE Intellectual property rights may be transferred from the insurtech start-up to the insurance company through an assignment agreement or licensing agreement.
 Generally, licenses have to be in writing to be effective.
 If the license involves trademarks, it has to be in writing and signed by or on behalf of the grantor.
 If the license involves patents, the license need not be entered in any particular form.
 If the license involves copyrights, the license must be in writing and signed by or on behalf of the owner or prospective owner of the copyright.
 Licenses for trademarks, registered designs and patents also need to be registered.
 For registered designs and patents, unregistered licenses will mean that the license is not effective against a person acquiring a conflicting interest.
 If the assignment involves patents or applications for patents, the assignment has to be signed by or on behalf of the parties to the transaction.
 On the other hand, if the assignment involves trademarks, designs and copyright, the assignment may be signed by or on behalf of the assignor.
 As a matter of practice, most assignments are also signed by the assignee even if it is not strictly required.
 TAIWAN There is no specific law or regulation governing the transfer of intellectual property rights between an insurtech company and the insurer.
 Generally, the transfer can be done by assignment agreement or license agreement.
 THAILAND Intellectual property rights are generally transferred through an assignment agreement.
 If an intellectual property in question is a registered intellectual property, for example, trademarks or patents, an assignment agreement must also be recorded with the competent registrar.
 VIETNAM Intellectual property rights are transferred through a written assignment agreement.
 The assignment of any trademarks, patents, industrial designs or integrated circuit layout designs that have been filed or protected in Vietnam must be recorded with the local competent authorities.
+Rights to geographical indications cannot be assigned.
+Rights to trade name can only be assigned together with the assignment of the entire business establishment and business activities under such trade name.

-Are there any laws governing the collection, usage, storage, disclosure and transfer of personal data between the insurer and the insurtech start-up?
+14 Are there any laws governing the collection, usage, storage, disclosure and transfer of personal data between the insurer and the insurtech start-up?